SyedAddan/Clickbaitor/README.md

 # Clickbait Detector

-## 🕯 About
+## About
-**clickbait-detector** is a *machine learning model* that predicts if a given article or blog heading is clickbait or not.
+**Clickbaitor** is a *machine learning model* that predicts if a given article or blog heading is clickbait or not.
 It uses Deep Learning techniques to do so.

 <!--- Additional line of information text about what the project does.
 Your introduction should be around 2 or 3 sentences.
 Don't go overboard, people won't read it.--->